Healing Emotional Pain & Letting Go of the Past

 Identify unrealistic expectations.
 Are you expecting closure from someone who can’t give it?
 Are you holding onto a version of the past that never existed?

 Surrender to the present.
 Focus on what you can control.
-Your actions, your mindset, your healing are the priority here.
+Your actions, your mindset, and your healing are the priority here.

 Create psychological distance.
 When painful memories surface, observe them like an outsider instead of reliving them.